Wewjab/Blank-Page-Scanner/README.md

 # Note :

-Deep Scan : Accurate 90%, Redirect domain detect and Expired Domain detect as Blank Page.
+Deep Scan : Accurate 95%, Redirect domain and Expired Domain detect as Blank Page.
-Standard Scan (Selenium) : Accurate 70%, 404 Notfound Or Cpanel Error detect as Blank Page.
+Standard Scan (Selenium) : Accurate 80%, Redirect domain, Expired Domain, Page404 Notfound Or Cpanel Error detect as Blank Page.

 #### This program is for educational purposes only or useful uses, if you use it for crime, I am not responsible for it. ####